 Your debt will stay on your credit report but should be updated to say ‘paid in full.’
 This can take up to a few months.
 If you notice that it’s taking longer than that, you can reach out to your collector or the three main credit bureaus (Experian, Equifax, TransUnion) to update the information.

-How to handle debt collectors?
+How to deal with debt collectors?

-To best know how to deal with debt collectors, it’s important that you understand your rights.
+To best know how to handle debt collectors, it’s important that you understand your rights.
 There are consumer protection laws established to protect you against debt collector harassment.
 The Fair Debt Collection Practices Act (FDCPA) helps protect consumers.
 Many states also have their own additional laws.
 Some of your rights include:

 - If you don’t want to be contacted at work and inform your debt collector of this via written letter, they must stop.